RamSailopal/YottaDB-dashboard/README.md

 3. Create a new directory in the Vagrant installation directory (**C:\HashiCorp** on Windows **/opt/vagrant** on Linux)
 4. Create a file in the new directory called **Vagrantfile** and copy and paste the contents from https://raw.githubusercontent.com/RamSailopal/YottaDB-dashboard/main/Vagrant/Vagrantfile
 5. Issue the command **vagrant up** from the Linux command line/Windows command prompt/Powershell prompt from within this directory
+6. When Vagrant has finished provisioning the stach, navigate to http://127.0.0.1:3000 and then login with:
+   **username: admin**
+   **password: test**
+7. Navigate to dashboards and select Yottadb